fastfists/ZyftySc/spec.md

 ### NFT Minting Fee

-The Zyfty NFT will direct a minting fee of 0.5% of the proceeds of every sale to Zyfty.
+The Zyfty NFT will direct a transfer fee of 0.5% of the proceeds of every sale to Zyfty.

 ### Reimbursement Account